Full-Time Studies (degree seekers)

 - The credits must have been earned in the same or a related subject and must be part of the curriculum of your new degree programme at the University of Freiburg.

-- The periods of study in which you earned the credits must not be a prerequisite for higher education entrance in Germany (see above under ‘Higher education entrance qualification – indirect higher education entrance qualification’)
+- The periods of study in which you earned the credits must not be a prerequisite for university entrance in Germany (see above under ‘University entrance qualification – Indirect university entrance qualification’)

 Credit transfers are evaluated and approved by the department or examination office responsible for your degree programme.

-Our leaflet explains what official certification needs to look like to be accepted when you’re applying for a place in a degree programme.
+Our information sheet explains what an official certification must look like to be accepted when you apply for a place in a degree programme.